-Last week I assembled an Ikea bookshelf for my office.
-This does not require the brains of a rocket scientist.
+Last week I assembled an Ikea bookshelf for my office, which does not require the brains of a rocket scientist.
 The instructions are simple and straightforward, made up entirely of pictures.
 There are images of Philips and Flathead screwdrivers (the tools you’ll need), pictures of parts with the quantity of each item along with numbered, step-by-step drawings.
 Even a Neanderthal can do it, as the commercial says.
 The only way you can really mess up is if the box is missing parts.
 They tell you to check that all the parts are there before you begin, but who does that?

-Perhaps Varney received far too many calls from modelers who failed to read the instructions first; they are replete with sarcasm, jokes and even insults.
+Perhaps Varney received far too many calls from modelers who failed to read his instructions first; they are replete with sarcasm, jokes and even insults.
 Here is a sampling of Varney’s wry style from his Rigid Frame HO Berkshire Locomotive Kit (the CAPS are his):

-CAUTION!
+“CAUTION!
 This is a hobbyist’s construction kit.
 In the interests of economy, the small drilling operations on the boiler are left to the constructor.
 MOST MODEL RAILROADERS can drill a hole.
 If you are “not the type” – DON’T BUY THIS KIT!
 Remember that although [the] mechanism is ‘ready to run’ as soon as the wheels are attached, this kit requires some mechanical gumption to make a good locomotive model.
-If you are new at the game, READ THE INSTRUCTIONS, because an otherwise good kit can be made into junk in jig time.
+If you are new at the game, READ THE INSTRUCTIONS, because an otherwise good kit can be made into junk in jig time.”

 While wading through Dad’s archives, I discovered many similarly ornery instructions written by these “craftsman” kit manufacturers.
 Here’s an amusing one from American Beauty Lines, manufactured by American Model Builders Inc. of Detroit, which went out of business in the mid-1960s:

-We do not recommend that you try the assembly of these small springs if you are over 80; if you have had a fight with your wife; or are in the midst of a hangover.
+“We do not recommend that you try the assembly of these small springs if you are over 80; if you have had a fight with your wife; or are in the midst of a hangover.”

 Imagine finding such advice in your furniture assembly instructions or while putting together your child’s new and potentially explosive hover board.

-Many of today’s kits, known in the modeling world as “Shake the Box” kits (you shake the box and the kit is assembled) are made of pre-painted pre-decaled plastic and as easy to assemble as Ikea furniture.
+Many of today’s kits, known in the modeling world as “Shake the Box” kits (you shake the box and the kit is magically assembled) are made of pre-painted pre-decaled plastic and as easy to assemble as Ikea furniture.
 Sadly, the instructions aren’t funny at all, at least not like this from the now deceased E & B Valley Railroad Co.:

 So, for my next trick, I will attempt to assemble a craftsman kit.
 Stay tuned…